Post-Polio SyndromeSkip to the navigation

 Symptoms of post-polio syndrome tend to show up very slowly.
 The main symptoms are:

 - New muscle weakness.
 This is most common in the muscles that had nerve damage from polio.
 You may also have weakness in muscles that you didn't realize had been affected by polio.
 Overuse or underuse of the muscles can lead to weakness.
+You may also notice the weak muscle is smaller (muscle atrophy).
+This may cause an arm or leg to look different from your other arm or leg.

 - Fatigue.
 You may find that the activities you used to do without getting tired are now causing fatigue.
 You may often feel tired, have a heavy feeling in your muscles, or feel sleepy.
 At times you may have trouble thinking clearly.